mikemaccana/ginjs/README.md

  - Go to 'dashboard'
  - Click 'duplicate' event icon (looks like paste icon).
 You'll now have a 'ginjs somedate copy' event
  - Click 'customize' on left
- - In details update 'title', set 'date', and set 'event URL' to ginjs
+ - In details update 'title', fix the name, set the proper date, and set 'event URL' to 'ginjs'

 ### Send announcement email to list members

 Letting them know about event